jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 - Azure: Subscription
 - Google Cloud: Project

-You _might_ not want to manage this layer with IaC, but you need to decide how that'd work
+You _might_ want to manage this layer with IaC, but you need to decide how that'd work.
+Personally, I find that the API level support for this layer and the rarity of needing to perform this operation means it's often easier to manage this layer manually.

 ## Layer 2: Network

-Now we're getting to the layers that'll be heavily managed by IaC.
+Now we're getting to the layers that'll should _definitely_ be managed by IaC.
 The network layer is foundational to how everything will work in your infrastructure, and includes things like a VPC, subnets, NAT Gateways, VPNs, and anything else that facilitates network communication.

 ### Example Resources